-- Third eyelid protrusion: sometimes your cat’s third eyelid can become inflamed and you can see it drooping into your cat’s eye.
-This condition can be caused by a wound to the third eyelid, or can be an indication your cat has worms, diarrhea or a virus.
+- Third eyelid protrusion: sometimes your cat’s third eyelid can become inflamed and you can see it partially covering your cat’s eye.
+This condition can be caused by a wound to the third eyelid, or can be an indication of a virus or general ill-health..

-- Cataracts: just like humans, cats can develop cataracts, which is an opacity that develops on the eye—especially in diabetic and elderly cats.
+- Cataracts: just like humans, cats can develop cataracts, which is an opacity that develops in the eye—especially in diabetic and elderly cats.

-- Corneal ulcers: are open sores caused by a loss of tissue on the surface of the eye.
-This condition can be caused by infections, injuries, dry eyes (not enough tears), or anatomical eye abnormalities.
+- Corneal ulcers: are open sores of the tissues on the surface of the eye.
+This condition can be caused by infections, injuries, dry eyes (inadequate tear production), or anatomical eye abnormalities.

-- Allergies or irritants: cats can have eye allergies, though these are not common.
-Even so, any irritant, such as dust, fragrances, tobacco smoke, etc.—can get into your cat’s eyes and cause problems.
+- Allergies or irritants: cats can have allergies which sometimes cause dry, itchy, and red eyes, often accompanied by a discharge, though these are not common.
+Even so, any irritant, such as dust, fragrances, tobacco smoke, pollen —can get into your cat’s eyes and cause problems.

-Many cat eye conditions can be treated with cat eyedrops.
+Many cat eye conditions can be treated with cat eye drops.
 You may wonder if it’s OK to put human eye drops in cats eyes.
 This is never a good idea.
-Eye drops for humans may contain chemicals that are harmful to your cat, even causing your cat to lose her vision.
-So, it’s never recommended to put human eye drops in cats eyes, unless directed to do so by your veterinarian.
+Eye drops for humans may contain chemicals that could be toxic to your cat, even causing your cat to lose her vision.
+So, it’s never recommended to put human eye drops in a cat’s eyes, unless directed to do so by your veterinarian.

-You may also wonder about use of saline drops on your cat.
-Non-medicated eye drops, such as saline drops, are safe to use with your cat.
-But it’s a good idea to check with your veterinarian first.
-Use of saline drops can be helpful for itchy/watery eyes caused by allergies.
+You may also wonder about the use of saline drops on your cat.
+Non-medicated eye drops, such as saline drops, are safe to use in your cat’s eyes.
+But you should always check with your veterinarian first.
+Use of saline drops can sometimes be helpful for itchy/watery eyes caused by allergies.

 What about cat eye drops over the counter?
-Cat eye drops over the counter—again, only use this type of eye drops if recommended by your veterinarian.
-There are special drops available that help to keep your cat’s eyes clean, but again, cat eye drops over the counter should only be used at the direction of your pet’s vet.
+Again, only use these types of eye drops if recommended to by your veterinarian.
+There are special drops available that can help to keep your cat’s eyes clean, but again, over the counter cat eye drops should only be used under the direction of your pet’s vet.

-Next, we’ll take a look at ways you can give your cat eyedrops; including a method to give an aggressive cat eye drops.
+Next, we’ll take a look at ways in which you can give your cat eye drops; including a method to give aggressive cats eye drops.